keithen/GridImageSearch/README.md

  * [ ] Optional: Use the StaggeredGridView to display visually interesting image results
  * [ ] Optional: User can zoom or pan images displayed in full-screen detail view

+Bonus: I did set the option screen up to work even when nationalized.
+(German language strings not checked in, but can be seen working at bottom of README.)

 Status